DevZoneOne/starter.eleventy/src/site/about.md

 ### Using firebase for your own projects:

-The easiest way to get automatic deployment working via GitHub actions as used in the template, is to delete all firebase related files as described above and use the Firebase CLI to configure it again for your Firebase project.
+The easiest way to get automatic deployment working via GitHub actions as used in the template is to delete all firebase related files as described above and use the Firebase CLI to configure it again for your Firebase project.
 After that, continue as follows:

-1. Initiate firebase hosting in your project:<br>
+1. Initiate Firebase hosting in your project:<br>
    `$ firebase init hosting`
-2. Create firebase actions scripts.
-This step will also create a service account in your firebase project and creates a secret in GitHub to allow the actions to update your firebase project.<br>
+2. Create Firebase action scripts.
+This step will also create a service account in your Firebase project and creates a secret in GitHub to allow the actions to update your Firebase project.<br>
    `$ firebase init hosting:github`

 ## Inspiration & Credits